rweigel/stats/hw.md

 **Answer**

 See <a href="hws/HW1_1a.py">HW1_1a.py</a>.Several students turned in plots without axis labels 🤷.
-I should not have to ask and I should really give a zero to make the point that it is never acceptable to create a plot with missing or incorrect labels.<br/>
+I should not have to ask and I should really give a zero to make the point that it is never acceptable to create a plot with missing or incorrect labels.

 <img src="hws/figures/HW1_1a.svg"/>

 <details>